-Daniela i a D '4' On a sifi a Dana and a his annu Amount discount Occupied Provision EIT-TRAN-M8 - District plans Position Oppose It is not practical for some activities outside urban locations to be integrated with public transport services.
+Provision Position Specific Peason(s) if any Amendm ent Sought Provision EIT-TRAN-M8 - District plans Position Oppose Specific Reason(s) if any It is not practical for some activities outside urban locations to be integrated with public transport services.
 An effective transport system in Otago (and Southland) relies on integration with private transport services - the system is more than just about public transport.
-EIT-TRAN-M8 - District plans Territorial authorities must prepare or amend and maintain their district plans to: (1) require a strategic approach to the integration of the transport system with land uses and between modes, (2) define require high trip generating activities and, require high trip generating activities in urban areas to be integrated with public passenger transport services (where sufficient public transport services exist or are planned) and provide for safe pedestrian and cycling access, (3) include subdivision and infrastructure design standards to encourage the minimisation of private vehicle use, enable public transport networks to operate and recognise the accessibility needs of the community, including the mobility impaired, the elderly and children, (4) restrict or prevent the establishment or expansion of activities adjacent to transport infrastructure that may compromise the operation or safety of the transport system, (5) provide for the establishment of transport infrastructure that supports modes of transport that are not reliant on fossil fuels, and (6) include policies and methods that provide for commercial port activities associated with the operations at Otago Harbour and the ports at Port Chalmers and Dunedin.
+EIT-T Territo (1) (2) (3) (4) (5) (6) Image: Sought RAN-M8 - District plans prial authorities must prepare or amend and maintain their district plans to: require a strategic approach to the integration of the transport system with land uses and between modes, define require high trip generating activities and, require high trip generating activities in urban areas to be integrated with public passenger transport services (where sufficient public transport services exist or are planned) and provide for safe pedestrian and cycling access, include subdivision and infrastructure design standards to encourage the minimisation ofe private vehicle use, enable public transport networks to operate and recognise the accessibility needs of the community, including the mobility impaired, the elderly and children, restrict or prevent the establishment or expansion of activities adjacent to transport infrastructure that may compromise the operation or safety of the transport system, provide for the establishment of transport infrastructure that supports modes of transport that are_not reliant on fossil fuels, and include policies and methods that provide for commercial port activities associated with the operations at Otago Harbour and the ports at Port Chalmers and Dunedin.
 HAZ-NH-P2 - Risk assessments Oppose Refer comments on APP6 below.
-HAZ-NH-P2 - Risk assessments Assess the level of natural hazard risk by determining a range of natural hazard event scenarios and their potential consequences in accordance with: (1) A -risk table or matrix at a district or community scale undertaken in a consultation process with communities, stakeholders and partners regarding risk levels thresholds; or if this process has not been undertaken (1)(2) the criteria set out within APP6.
+Asses scena (1) A pr NH-P2 - Risk assessments as the level of natural hazard risk by determining a range of natural hazard event rios and their potential consequences in accordance with: - risk table or matrix at a district or community scale undertaken in a consultation rocess with communities, stakeholders and partners regarding risk levels resholds; or if this process has not been undertaken the criteria set out within APP6.

-Provision Position Specific Reason(s) if any Amendment Sought HAZ-NH-P3 - New activities Oppose All of the Otago region is subject to some type of natural hazard risk, including risks associated with a major earthquake (AF8).
-This risk cannot be avoided.
-HAZ-NH-P3 - New activities Once the level of natural hazard risk associated with an activity has been determined in accordancewith HAZ-NH-P2(1), manage new activities to achieve the following outcomes: (1) when the natural hazard risk of new activities is significant, the activity is avoided, (2) when the natural hazard risk is tolerable, manage the level of risk so that it does not become_significant, and (3) when the natural hazard risk is acceptable, maintain the level of risk.
-HAZ-NH-P4 - Existing activities Oppose It is not necessary or appropriate to restrict existing activities which will not have or result in a significant natural hazard risk.
-HAZ-NH-P4 - Existing activities Reduce existing natural hazard risk by: (1) encouraging activities that reduce risk, or reduce community vulnerability, (2) restricting activities that increase risk to a significant risk, or increase community vulnerability to a significant risk, (3) managing existing land uses within areas of significant risk to people and communities, (4) encouraging design that facilitates: (a) recovery from natural hazard events, or (b) relocation to areas of acceptable risk, or (c) reduction of risk, (5) relocating lifeline utilities, and facilities for essential and emergency services, away from areas of significant risk, where appropriate and practicable, and (6) enabling development, upgrade, maintenance and operation of lifeline utilities and facilities for essential and emergency services.
+Provision Position Specific Reason(s) if any Amendr ment Sought HAZ-NH-P3 - New activities Oppose All of the Otago region is subject to some type of natural hazard risk, -NH-P3 - New activities New delivities including risks associated with a major earthquake (AF8).
+This risk cannot be avoided. deter e the level of natural hazard risk associated with an activity has been mined in accordancewith HAZ-NH-P2(1) , manage new activities to achieve ollowing outcomes: (1) when the natural hazard risk of new activities is significant, the activity is avoided, (2) when the natural hazard risk is tolerable, manage the level of risk so that it does not become_significant, and (3) when the natural hazard risk is acceptable, maintain the level of risk .
+HAZ-NH-P4 - Existing Oppose It is not necessary or appropriate to restrict existing activities which will not HAZ -NH-P4 - Existing activities activities have or result in a significant natural Redu uce existing natural hazard risk by: hazard risk.
+(1) encouraging activities that reduce risk , or reduce community vulnerability, (2) restricting activities that increase riskto a significant risk , or increase community vulnerability to a significant risk, (3) managing existing land uses within areas of significant risk to people and communities, (4) encouraging design that facilitates: (a) recovery from natural hazard events, or (b) relocation to areas of acceptable risk , or (c) reduction of risk , (5) relocating lifeline utilities , and facilities for essential and emergency services, away from areas of_significant risk , where appropriate and practicable, and (6) enabling development, upgrade, maintenance and operation of lifeline utilities and facilities for_essential and emergency services.